Frank Olson: Death

 When police entered the hotel room, they found Robert Lashbrook sitting on the toilet in the room he shared with Olson.

-The motel's switchboard operator reported having connected a call from room 1018A to a number listed as belonging to Dr. Harold Abramson.
+The hotel’s switchboard operator reported having connected a call from room 1018A to a number listed as belonging to Dr. Harold Abramson.
 According to the operator, who overheard the entirety of the brief call, the occupant in 1018A reported "Well, he's gone." to which the call's recipient had replied "Well, that’s too bad."

 Lashbrook's wallet contained the initials, address, and phone number of magician-turned-CIA asset John Mullholland.
 Lashbrook claimed he and Olson had visited Mulholland, although this is disputed by author H.P.
 Albarelli.

 At the scene, and in their written report, the two police officers discussed similarities to the 1948 Laurence Duggan case, in which a high-level government official suspected of espionage died after plummeting from his New York office.
 The ensuing police report said that on his last night in Manhattan, Olson purposely threw himself out of the window of his tenth-floor hotel room at the Hotel Statler, which he had been sharing with Lashbrook, and died shortly after impact.